-It is cheaper, more convenient (no scale required) and most importantly, more sensitive as an early warning sign of health risks to come.
+It’s cheaper, more convenient (no scale required), and most importantly, more sensitive, as an early warning sign of health risks to come.

-Take a cloth measuring tape and measure halfway between the top of your hip bones and the bottom of your ribcage.
-Stand up straight but breathe deep, exhale, let it all hang out and that measurement should be half our height, and if it’s not, we should cut down on our consumption of meat, as we just went over, but also our consumption of refined plant foods, whereas at least three servings a day of whole grains was recently associated with a slimmer waist in the Framingham Heart Study.
+And, if it’s not, we should cut down on our consumption of meat, as we just went over, but also our consumption of refined plant foods—whereas at least three servings a day of whole grains was recently associated with a slimmer waist in the Framingham Heart Study.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.